Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Quest Diagnostics and its wholly owned subsidiaries (collectively “Quest Diagnostics”) are committed to protecting the privacy of your PHI.
-This includes laboratory test orders and test results as well as invoices for the healthcare services we provide.
+Quest Diagnostics and its wholly owned subsidiaries (collectively “Quest Diagnostics”) are committed to protecting the privacy of your identifiable health information.
+This information is known as “protected health information” or “PHI.”
+PHI includes laboratory test orders and test results as well as invoices for the healthcare services we provide.

 Quest Diagnostics is required by law to maintain the privacy of your PHI.
-We are also required to provide you with this Notice upon request.
+We are also required to provide you with this Notice of our legal duties and privacy practices upon request.
 It describes our legal duties, privacy practices and your patient rights as determined by the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-We follow the terms of this Notice.
+We are required to follow the terms of this Notice currently in effect.
+We are required to notify affected individuals in the event of a breach involving unsecured protected health information.
+PHI is stored electronically and is subject to electronic disclosure.
 This Notice does not apply to non-diagnostic services that we perform such as certain drugs of abuse testing services and clinical trials testing services.

 How We May Use or Disclose Your Health Information